top of page

 Working Capital = Current Assets - Current Liabilities

 For example, if your company has $850,000 in current assets and $420,000 in current liabilities, your working capital is $430,000.
-This is your operational buffer, the money available to fund ongoing projects and handle unexpected costs.
+This buffer funds ongoing projects and handles surprises.

 Understanding Working Capital Turnover Ratio